Yamini2001/LeetCode-Solutions/README.md

 - Maximise And Minimise Powered City
 - Minimum One Bit Operations to Make Integers Zero
 - Count Operations To Obtain Zero
+- Minimum Operations to Convert All Elements to Zero

 ## Maximum Subarray